metabase/metabase/docs/permissions/data-sandboxes-draft.md

 ### Saved SQL questions

 Data sandboxing permissions don't apply to the results of SQL questions.
-Metabase doesn't know what tables are included in a SQL query, so SQL questions will always display results from the original (non-sandboxed) version of a table.
+That is, saved SQL questions will always display results from the original table.

-Say that you have a data sandbox for the Accounts table that excludes the Email column.
-If someone makes a SQL question using the Accounts table and includes the Email column, **anyone with collection permissions to view that SQL question** will be able to:
+Say that you have an advanced sandbox that hides the Email column from the Accounts table.

+If a person with native query permissions creates a SQL question that includes the Email column, **anyone with collection permissions to view that SQL question** will be able to:

 - See the Email column in the SQL question results.
 - Use the SQL question to start a new question that includes the Email column.

-To prevent people in a data sandbox from viewing the original (non-sandboxed) Accounts data via a SQL question:
+To prevent sandboxed groups from gaining access to the Email column via a SQL question:

-- Put any SQL questions using the Accounts table in a separate collection.
+- Put any SQL questions that include the Email column in a separate collection.
-- Set the [collection permissions](../permissions/collections.md) to **No access** for groups who should only see sandboxed versions of the Accounts table.
+- Set the [collection permissions](../permissions/collections.md) to **No access** for sandboxed groups that should not see the Email column.

 [Collection permissions](../permissions/collections.md) must be used to prevent sandboxed groups from viewing saved SQL questions that reference sandboxed tables.
 That's why, when you create an advanced sandbox, you have to put the saved SQL question (the one you want to display in the sandbox) in an admin-only collection.

 ### Public sharing

 Data sandboxing permissions don't apply to public questions or public dashboards.

 If someone creates a public link using data from a sandboxed table, the public link may display non-sandboxed data (depending on the question or dashboard in the link).

 To prevent this from happening, you'll have to [disable public sharing](../questions/sharing/public-links.md) for your Metabase instance.